-West Virginia Medicaid recognizes enrolled ophthalmologists, optometrists, opticians, ocularists, and vision service centers as eligible providers for covered vision services in accordance with their license and scope of practice to enrolled Medicaid members.
+West Virginia Medicaid recognizes enrolled ophthalmologists, optometrists, opticians, ocularists, and vision service centers as eligible providers for covered vision services to enrolled Medicaid members.
 To be eligible for participation and reimbursement of covered vision services, all providers must:

-- Meet all applicable licensing, accreditation and certification requirements. - Have a valid signed provider enrollment application/agreement on file; - Meet and maintain all Bureau for Medical Services' provider enrollment requirements; and - Independent vision centers must also meet State and Local business rules and regulations.
+- Meet all applicable licensing, accreditation and certification requirements. - Have a valid signed provider enrollment application/agreement on file; - Meet and maintain all Bureau for Medical Services' provider enrollment requirements: and - Independent vision centers must also meet State and Local business rules and regulations.